Recap: Firefly E 13 Heart Of Gold

 - Rewarded as a Traitor Deserves: Non-lethal, but Chari gets sexually abused in public by Burgess after she tells him about the siege preparation.

 - She also gets found out by the end of the siege, and for a moment it looks like she'll be executed for it.
-Instead she's just made to leave with what's left by Burgess' men.
+Instead she's just made to leave with what's left of Burgess' men.

 - The Siege: Burgess wants his kid pretty bad, and is willing to lay siege to a brothel to get it.